ShaneYY/Mobile-Steganography/README.md

 # Mobile-Steganography
-Steganography Android APP: Beta Version
+Steganography Android App: Beta Version

 1. Hide 324 bits with 800x800 image, using 40x40 blocks, storage can
 be increased by segmentation.